Veins Under the Eyes (Periorbital Veins)

 Treatment of the Veins Under the Eyes

 These prominent visible veins of the tissues beneath and around the eye (Periorbital veins) are eminently treatable with the expectation of excellent results.
 While sclerotherapy (injection of chemicals that damage the vein causing clots to form and leading to the body’s removal of the vein) has been done, this treatment is inadvisable, as injections of these chemicals can cause an injury to the retina of the eye.
 Although rare, sclerotherapy has caused partial and complete permanent loss of vision.
 The best treatment results of these periorbital veins including the ones along the outer side of the eye and the temple area are obtained using a transdermal laser.
 At Dallas Vein Specialists the best vascular laser available, the Cutera Excel V Laser is used.
 The advantage of this laser is that the laser light is taken up by only the vein and the blood resulting in a burst of heat in the vein itself.
 The overlying skin and tissues around the vein are preserved and not injured.
 The procedure is well tolerated because of direct cooling of the overlying skin by the laser crystal port and by supplemental cooling with the Zimmer cryo unit.
 The treatment is fast with little discomfort.
+At all times during the laser treatment, the eyes are protected by shields that are impenetrable to the laser light.
 Patients may resume usual activities immediately.
 In rare cases when a vein beneath the eye is large and bulging microphlebectomy removal of the vein may be recommended.
 This technique involves a tiny incision through which the vein is removed.
 No skin sutures are required.
 Any bruising or swelling usually resolves within 2 weeks.
 Complete healing occurs in 2 to 3 weeks.
 Patients are able to resume most usual activities on the following day.
 No eye patching is necessary.

 BEFORE: Prominent, bulging veins under the eye